Asia reworks qualifying format for 48-team World Cup in 2026 - WHIZ News

 The AFC said the qualifying format for the 2026 World Cup, and for the 2027 Asian Cup, was based on the entry of all 47 member associations “and is subject to change depending on the final number of entries.”

+The Women’s Asian Cup will be staged in 2026, with the AFC confirming that Saudi Arabia, Jordan, Uzbekistan and Australia have expressed interest in hosting the tournament.

-The AFC also plans to move the timing of its flagship continental club tournament, the Asian Champions League, to start with a preliminary stage in August of next year and conclude with a final in May, 2024.
+The AFC also plans to move the timing of its flagship continental men’s club tournament, the Asian Champions League, to start with a preliminary stage in August of next year and conclude with a final in May 2024.

 The executive board also approved the recommendation to eliminate the away goals rule as the tiebreaker for teams finishing equal on competition points.
 Instead, extra time and, if necessary, penalty shootouts will be used to determine the winner of games in the home-and-away season.